ext/git-etc-add-package/README.md

 The script will automatically find all other files belonging to the same package and stage all for commit.
 Inspect the changes using `diff --cached` and then `git commit` as usual.

+## Install

+Put the script somewhere in your path, e.g. `/usr/local/bin`.